 The Asian Hospital Management Awards recognizes and honors hospitals in Asia that implement best hospital practices.
-Now in its eleventh year, it is the accepted hospital management awards program for the Asia Pacific region.
+Now in its thirteenth year, it is the accepted hospital management awards program for the Asia Pacific region.
 Awards are given to hospitals in the region that, in the opinion of the judges and advisers, have implemented or enhanced outstanding and innovative projects, programs, and best practices during the prescribed time period.

-- Bio Medical Equipment / Facilities improvement Project
+- Bio Medical Equipment / Facilities improvement

-- Clinical Service Improvement Project
+- Clinical Service Improvement

-- Corporate Social Responsibility (CSR) Project
+- Corporate Social Responsibility (CSR)

-- Customer Service Project
+- Customer Service

-- Human Resource Development Project
+- Human Resource Development

 - Innovations in Hospital Management and Governance

-- Marketing, PR or Promotional Project
+- Marketing, PR or Online Presence

-- Patient Safety Project
+- Patient Safety